Home How it works

 So: relay storage is broader than what the homepage feed displays.

-Non-standard note: ISE is a nosister relay policy built on top of the standard NIP-40 expiration tag handling.
+Non-standard note: Issuer-Specified Expiry is a Nosister relay policy built on top of the standard NIP-40 expiration tag handling.

 • If parsing succeeds, that timestamp is written to events.expires_at; if not, expires_at is NULL.